kumavis/data-flow-primitives/README.md

 ### data flow direction

-- pull:
-  - send request, get response
-  - calling a fn
-  - lazy-computed values
-  - pull-streams
-  - sending eth rpc requests

-- push:
+##### push

+Push happens over a Channel.
+Something announces a new message.
+Even though this is the same as our fundamental elements above, lets call it a PushChannel which communicates from a PushSource to a PushSink.

+some examples:
   - send data
   - handler being called
-  - event emitters
+  - EventEmitters
   - observables (redux store)
   - current block (via poller)
   - standard streams
   - receiving dapp eth rpc requests

+Pull happens over a DuplexChannel.
+Something makes a request, and then gets a response.
+If there is this request-response behavior, You can think of this as a single PullChannel between a PullSource and a PullSink.

+some examples:
+  - send request, get response
+  - calling a fn
+  - lazy-computed values
+  - sending http requests
+  - pull-streams

 ### flow direction adapters

- - push->pull (cache/disk)
- - pull->push (poll/network)
+If you have a PushSource and you want it to talk to a PullSink, you will need an adapter.

+ - PushSource->PullSink adapter (storage I/O)

+  The PushSource->PullSink adapter is storage (a cache).
+It stores the latest value from PushSource, and sends it to the PullSink when requested.

+ - PullSource->PushSink (network I/O)

+  The PullSource->PushSink adapter is a poller.
+It polls for the latest value (since it cant know when it was update) and then sends that value along to the PushSink.
+Implementations may choose to only push to the PushSink if the value has changed.

 ## flow transforms